dmangame/dmangame/README.md

     # Play on a specific map
     python main.py ai/capture.ai ai/killncapture.py -m maps/micro.py

-    # You run the world with any number of AIs
+    # You can run the world with any number of AIs
     python main.py ai/capture.ai ai/killncapture.py ai/sharkai.py ai/basepatroller.py

     # ignore any errors that an AI has.
 Any actions taken before the AI errored